Inheritance Tax October 2024 Budget changes – an explainer

 Critics of APR generally make the case that IHT should be levied on someone’s entire estate with as few exemptions as possible, and that all exemptions create an opportunity for abuse.

 “Many super rich families – with no real connection to farming – are increasingly buying farmland in order to exploit this loophole,” say Tax Justice UK.
 Critics point to people like Sir James Dyson, of vacuum-cleaner fame, who is reputed to own 36,000 acres of UK farmland, and Anders Holch Povlson, a fast-fashion entrepreneur, who is said to own more than 220,000 acres.
 Whilst this is presumably all productive farmland, it is undoubtedly also a useful way to shelter fortunes from IHT.
+On the other hand it could be argued that bringing outside capital and expertise into farming might modernise farming practices.

 Critics argue that most recipients of APR are not small family farmers.
 A recent report from the Centre for Analysis of Taxation (CenTax) found that between 2018 and 2020 around 1300 estates a year benefitted from APR but almost two thirds of that benefit went to the top 200 estates, which each claimed more than £1 million in relief, with an average estate value of £6 million.
-Analysing IHT and income tax records the report’s authors conclude that only a minority of those benefiting from APR in this period had identifiable trading income from farming in the five years before their death and that even among these active farmers trading income from agriculture was in most cases a minority of their income.
-The authors suggest that many small farms may fall within standard IHT allowances giving their owners no need to make use of APR.
-It has also been suggested that the existence of APR drives up land values, forces out smaller farmers and prevents young farmers from entering the industry, by encouraging wealthy investors to buy farmland in order to avoid IHT.
+Analysing IHT and income tax records the report’s authors conclude that only a minority of those benefiting from APR in this period had identifiable trading income from farming in the five years before their death and that even among these active farmers trading income from agriculture was in most cases a minority of their income (although this could be because the yield from farming is so poor that farmers are forced to diversify).
+The authors controversially suggest that many small farms may fall within standard IHT allowances giving their owners no need to make use of APR.
+As explained below this has been strongly disputed by many farmers who argue that the £1 million cap does not take into account items such as stock or machinery which sends them significantly over the threshold.

 What are the arguments for limiting APR (the government’s plan)?

 Limits on capital taxes exist in other places.
 Business Asset Disposal Relief for capital gains tax is capped at £1 million in one’s lifetime (£10 million prior to 2020) – so this proposal for APR/BPR mirrors that allowance.
-There is also a precedent for capping APR - under the old Capital Transfer Tax (the precursor to the existing IHT), agricultural relief was restricted to £250,000 or to an area not exceeding 1,000 acres (per Schedule 8 Para 5(1) FA 1975).

 The IFS had recommended a cap of £500,000 per person covering both APR and BPR, with the unused portion of the allowance being transferable to a surviving spouse or civil partner (so a couple could pass on a farm or business worth £1 million).
 Of course, an issue with caps is that, unless inflation proofed, their value becomes eroded over time.